NeVeSpl/NTypewriter/Documentation/BuiltInFunctions.md

 ```csharp
 IEnumerable<IType> Type.AllReferencedTypes(IType type)
 ```
-Returns all types that are used to define a given type.
+Returns all types that are used in definition of a given type.

 #### ToTypeScriptDefault